timurkash/gek/README.md

 back & front projects apply to common proto

-Workdir of gek is back with .settings file
+Workdir for gek is `back` with `.settings` file

-Also gek works in local dir with services.yaml file
+This utility can be used as tool for business-oriented resource development

+The development methodology is described in https://www.youtube.com/watch?v=5OkPz78Xk3M (russian)